 For the Year Ended December 31

 2024 2023

-Accrual rate Amount Accrual rate
+Accrual rate Amount Accrual rate Amount

-Compensation of employees 7% \$ 11,049 5%
+Compensation of employees 7% \$ 11,049 5% \$ 6,020

-Remuneration of directors 2.1% 3,315 2.1%
+Remuneration of directors 2.1% 3,315 2.1% 2,528

-If there is a change in the amounts after the annual parent company only financial statements are authorized for issue, the differences are recorded as a change in the accounting estimate.
+If there is a change in the amounts after the annual consolidated financial statements are authorized for issue, the differences are recorded as a change in the accounting estimate.

-There was no difference between the actual amounts of compensation of employees and remuneration of directors paid and the amounts recognized in the parent company only financial statements for the years ended December 31, 2023 and 2022.
+There was no difference between the actual amounts of compensation of employees and remuneration of directors paid and the amounts recognized in the directors and supervisors paid and the amounts recognized in the consolidated financial statements for the years ended December 31, 2023 and 2022.